Imperial Plaza

 No analysis available

-I searched the remarks for explicit fire/life safety evaluation language, including FLSE, fire safety certification, and passed inspection wording.
-The remarks mention fire sprinklers in several units, but that is not the same as a building-wide FLSE pass, so there is no direct evidence to mark this true.
+I searched the remarks for fire/life safety evaluation language such as FLSE passed, fire safety certified, or passed inspection, but found none.
+The listings do mention fire sprinklers, which is not the same as an explicit evaluation pass, so there is no evidence to mark this as true.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.